 Single project views are good for scheduling since you don’t need to select the project each time you are scheduling a task.
 You can also schedule tasks without assigning resources and view the list of tasks.

-2. Next, you must open the project dialog and select ‘Shift project’ from the menu.
+2. Next, you must open the Project Edit Dialog and select ‘Shift project’ from the menu.

 Now you can decide if you want to shift or split your projects.
 We’ll explain the difference below.